The BSN to DNP - Nurse Practitioner Program at a Glance

 - Estimated Total Costs: $30,957

 The creation of an integrated BSN-DNP curriculum is in line with the National Organization of Nurse Practitioner Faculties' (NONPF) commitment to move all entry-level nurse practitioner education to the DNP degree by 2025 (NONPF para1, 2018).
-The program is not an addition to master's studies, but rather an integration of the objectives and learning opportunities required for attainment of doctoral level core and population-focused competencies, in this case DNP-prepared Family Nurse Practitioner focus or Psychiatric/Mental Health Nurse Practitioner DNP, or Adult/Gerontology Primary Care Nurse Practitioner DNP.
+The program is not an addition to master's studies, but rather an integration of the objectives and learning opportunities required for attainment of doctoral level core and population-focused competencies, in this case DNP-prepared Family Nurse Practitioner focus, Psychiatric/Mental Health Nurse Practitioner DNP, or Adult/Gerontology Primary Care Nurse Practitioner DNP.

 The Doctor of Nursing Practice (DNP) is a practice doctorate that prepares clinical scholars recognized for outstanding leadership and innovative evidence-based patient/population centered care in nursing and healthcare delivery that improves systems of care and influences patient outcomes.
 The program focuses on interprofessional collaboration and developing competencies in practice, leadership, and quality improvement and safety that lead to enhanced outcomes important to patients, families, providers, and organizations.